Codronix/ABOUT-ME/README.md

 - I’m interested in Software App Development, Mobile App Development and Web Development
 - I’m currently learning Web Development using HTML, CSS and JS

-I'm currenty a fresh graduate of B.S.I.T looking for a job here in the Philippines as Junior Programmer.
+- I'm currenty a fresh graduate of B.S.I.T looking for a job here in the Philippines as a Junior Programmer.
+- Preferably at Legazpi Area.

 SKILLS:
 - Oriented in software development using SQL, VB.Net, and C# Programming Language.